TalentedProger/BarmenProject/replit.md

   - Added fixed height container for descriptions with 2-line text clamp
   - Implemented line-clamp-2 CSS utility for consistent text truncation
   - All cards now maintain uniform dimensions and visual consistency
+- ✅ Replaced all cocktail images with custom high-quality 3D renders:
+  - Updated all 15 cocktail cards with matching custom images provided by user
+  - Maintained exact design structure and card layout consistency
+  - Images properly matched to corresponding cocktails by filename analysis
+  - All new images are high-resolution 3D renders with atmospheric bar backgrounds